 Gregory Dudek: biographical information.

 Gregory Dudek is a Professor with the School of Computer Science and a member of the McGill Research Centre for Intelligent Machines (CIM) and an Associate member of the Dept. of Electrical Engineering at McGill University.
+He conducts research on sensor-based robotics, artificial intelligence and the related subjects.
+He teaches at the graduate and undergraduate level.
 In 9/2008 he became the Director of the McGill School of Computer Science.
 Since 2012 he has been the Scientific Director of the NSERC Canadian Field Robotics Network (NCFRN): http://ncfrn.mcgill.ca He is the former Director of McGill's Research Center for Intelligent Machines, a 25 year old inter-faculty research facility.
 In 2002 he was named a William Dawson Scholar.
 In 2008 he was made James McGill Chair.
+In 2023 he was appointed Distinguished James McGill Chair.
 In 2010 he was awarded the Fessenden Professorship in Science Innovation.
-In 2010 he was also awarded the Canadian Image Processing and Pattern Recognition Award for Research Excellence and also for Service to the Research Community.
+In 2010 he was also awarded the Canadian Image Processing and Pattern Recognition Award(s) for Research Excellence and also for Service to the Research Community.
 In 2017 he was awarded an IEEE Gold Medal.
+In 2024 he was awarded the lifetime achivement award from CS-CAN, the society dedicated to representing computer science in Canada.
 He directs the McGill Mobile Robotics Laboratory.

-He has authored and co-authored over 300 research publications on subjects including visual object description, recognition, RF localization, robotic navigation and mapping, distributed system design, 5G telecommunications, and biological perception.
+He has authored and co-authored over 350 research publications on subjects including visual object description, recognition, RF localization, robotic navigation and mapping, distributed system design, 5G telecommunications, and biological perception.
 This includes a book entitled "Computational Principles of Mobile Robotics" co-authored with Michael Jenkin and published by Cambridge University Press.
 He has chaired and been otherwise involved in numerous national and international conferences and professional activities concerned with Robotics, Machine Sensing and Computer Vision.
 He research interests include perception for mobile robotics, navigation and position estimation, environment and shape modelling, computational vision and collaborative filtering.

-Last update: October 2021.
+Last update: May 2024.

 Click here to reload this page alone